kumagai-group/pydefect/docs_rst/tutorial.rst

 sub-directory ( :code:`mkdir -p unitcell/structure_opt/`) and move there.
 (In this tutorial, the name with :code:`/` at the end means a directory.)
-When :code:`pydefect` needs to construct the vasp input files, namely  :code:`INCAR`,  :code:`POTCAR`,  :code:`KPOINTS` files, we use `vise <https://kumagai-group.github.io/vise/>`_ (= :code:`vasp integrated supporting environment`) code, which can generate the input files for various tasks and exchange-correlation (XC) functionals.
+When :code:`pydefect` needs to construct the vasp input files, namely :code:`INCAR`, :code:`POTCAR`, :code:`KPOINTS` files, we use `vise <https://kumagai-group.github.io/vise/>`_ (= :code:`vasp integrated supporting environment`) code, which generates the input files for various tasks and exchange-correlation (XC) functionals.
 :code:`Vise` relies on the `pymatgen <http://pymatgen.org>`_, and therefore, as shown `pymatgen web page 1 <https://pymatgen.org/usage.html>`_ or `2 <https://pymatgen.org/_modules/pymatgen/io/vasp/inputs.html>`_,